 Stockholder proposals and nominations may not be brought before the 2024 Annual Meeting unless, among other things, the stockholder's submission contains certain information concerning the proposal or the nominee, as the case may be, and other information specified in our Bylaws, and the stockholder's submission is received by us no earlier than 5:00 p.m., Mountain Time, on March 28, 2024 and no later than 5:00 p.m., Mountain Time, on April 27, 2024.
-However, if the date of the 2024 Annual Meeting is changed by more than 30 days before or more than 70 days after the first anniversary of the date of the 2023 Annual Meeting, notice by the stockholder must be delivered not earlier than 5:00 p.m., Mountain Time, on the 120th day prior to the 2024 Annual Meeting and not later than 5:00 p.m., Mountain Time, on the later of the 90th day prior to the 2024 Annual Meeting or the 10th day following the day on which public announcement of the date of the 2024 Annual Meeting is first made by the Company.
-Proposals or nominations not meeting these requirements will not be entertained at the 2024 Annual Meeting.
-In addition to satisfying the requirements of our Bylaws, including the earlier notice deadlines set forth above and therein, stockholders who intend to solicit proxies in support of director nominees (other than our nominees) must also provide notice that sets forth the information required by Rule 14a-19 of the Exchange Act no later than June 6, 2024, including providing a statement that such stockholder intends to solicit the holders of shares representing at least 67% of the voting power of the shares entitled to vote on the election of directors in support of director nominees other than our nominees, as required by Rule 14a-19(b).
+However, if the date of the 2024 Annual Meeting is changed by more than 30 days before or more than 70 days after the first anniversary of the date of the 2023 Annual Meeting, notice by the stockholder must be delivered not earlier than 5:00 p.m., Mountain Time, on the 120th day prior to the 2024 Annual Meeting and not later than 5:00 p.m., Mountain Time, on the later of the 90th day prior to the 2024 Annual Meeting or the 10th day following the day on which public announcement of the date of the 2024 Annual Meeting.
+In addition to satisfying the requirements of our Bylaws, including the earlier notice deadlines set forth above and therein, stockholders who intend to solicit proxies in support of director nominees (other than June 6, 2024, including providing a statement that such stockholder intends to solicit the holders of shares representing at least 67% of the voting power of the shares entitled to vote on the election of directors in support of director nominees other than our nominees, as required by Rule 14a-19(b).